KonduitAI/deeplearning4j-examples-refactor/samediff-examples/README.md

 This project contains a set of examples that demonstrate the use of the SameDiff API.
 SameDiff is an automatic differentiation computation graph engine which is part of the Eclipse ND4J library.
-It supports static (ala Tensorflow) and dynamic (ala Tensorflow Eager/PyTorch) style graph execution.
+It supports static (`a la Tensorflow) and dynamic (`a la Tensorflow Eager/PyTorch) style graph execution.
 It also supports importing Tensorflow .pb (protobuf) models, as well as some support for ONNX models.
-Examples of importing TF models can be found here <TODO:link>
+Examples of importing TF models can be found [here](../tensorflow-keras-import-examples)

-It is to be noted that neural networks can also be build using the higher level MultiLayerNetwork and ComputationalGraph DL4J APIs as noted here <TODO: link to dl4j-examples>.
+It is to be noted that neural networks can also be build using the higher level MultiLayerNetwork and ComputationalGraph DL4J APIs as noted [here](../dl4j-examples)

 The examples in this project and what they demonstrate are briefly described below.
 This is also the recommended order to explore them in.
 #### Basics